cychang-dlc/skills-communicate-using-markdown/index.md

 var myVar = "Hello, world!";
 ```

+Learning curve:
+- [X] Made the first Git
+- [X] Markdown formatting and apply
+- [ ] Introduce myself to the world

 ### What is a Yaktocat, by the way?
 ![Image of Yaktocat shall be included for GitHub Skills user.](https://octodex.github.com/images/yaktocat.png)
 ### Courtesy of GitHub